 4) Accommodation in Sri Lanka is plentiful

-Sri Lanka is home to a wealth of quaint and characterful boutique buildings that will make your trip extra special.
+Sri Lanka is home to a wealth of quaint and characterful boutique properties that will make your trip extra special.
 From innovative modern apartments to renovated historic colonial homes, there’s plenty to suit all travel styles and budgets.
 And with such rich cultural heritage, you’ll get to experience properties from every era of the country’s history.
 I stayed in a beach facing hotel in Hikkaduwa, a lagoon house in Tangalle, a budget hostel in Kandy, a wildlife resort in Habarana and a home-stay in Jaffna.
 There’s literally no dearth of quality accommodation here.

 When I stayed at this catamaran lagoon house near Tangalle

 So what do you think?
 Is Sri Lanka on your travel list?
+Know anyone else who is considering Sri Lanka for their next holiday?
+Share this story with them.

 - Check the latest accommodation prices in Sri Lanka on Booking.com or Agoda.